Louise Harnby | Crime Fiction and Thriller Editor

 5 Comments

-Here are 8 problems to watch out in your writing.
+Here are 8 problems to watch out for in your writing.
 Fix these to raise your game and lift your writing to the next level more quickly.
 Attending to them at draft stage will reduce your third-party editing costs further down the line.

 Some new authors are so desperate to publish that they omit the drafting stage.
 Hush time means putting the book aside for a while and revisiting and self-editing with fresh eyes.
 If you don’t go through the drafting stage, you’re less likely to spot problems with plot, pace, readability and repetition.